Adib234/image-repo/README.md

 - Passwords should never be stored in a database, do some hashing to it and then discard it immediately after
 - If you're using environment variables you gotta export in the session of the shell you are working on in the terminal, having a .env sometimes doesn't do everthing
 - Enabling CORS solves CORS issues with the server but not the client, when you send a request back, you must have `Access-Control-Allow-Origin:*` in your response header.
 Otherwise you're going to have server saying 200 but client throwing a bad error.
-- Why hash passwords instead of encrypt?
+- Why hash passwords instead of encrypt? what happens when two hashes are the same
 - To prevent the data from being sent in real text, secure requests using HTTP basic authentication so your hash isn't in vain
 - To change the state of the parent component, pass an event down the child and on the event the child will `$emit(event)`, used this to logout from my component

 # To do

-- adding in private
+- adding in private, pass props to components (email), hash bucket names
-- searching in private
+- searching in private, each time we add a photo to private we append it to the private images array in MongoDB, when user logs in they will have all their images in a redis cache
 - encryption
+- bulk image add
+- searching images with images
+- Jest
+- Dockerize
+- Look at twelve factor app

 - ADD